BSc (Toronto), PhD (University of Western Ontario)

 I am interested in how the organization and appearance of natural and built spaces affects movement, wayfinding, emotion and physiology.
 My approach to these questions is strongly multidisciplinary and is informed by collaborations with architects, artists, planners, and health professionals.
 Current studies include investigations of the psychology of residential design, wayfinding at the urban scale, restorative effects of exposure to natural settings, and comparative studies of defensive responses.
 My research methods include both field investigations and studies of human behaviour in immersive virtual environments.

-- Natural Sciences and Engineering Research Council (NSERC)
+- Social Sciences and Humanities Research Council (SSHRC)